thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 This is a tradeoff and more art than science.
 In practice, I've found this to give pretty reasonable errors for not a lot of effort, but one could absolutely try to do something more sophisticated to recover here.

-Honestly all this anchor set management is repetitive and rote.
+Honestly, all this anchor set management is repetitive and rote.
 I bet we could abstract a lot of this out pretty easily.
 At each token we want our anchor set to contain the tokens following itself.
-We can automatically calculate that from our syntax because it knows what tokens will follow in each of our parsing functions.
+We can automatically calculate that.
+Our syntax knows what tokens will follow in each of our parsing functions.
 For each of our parsing functions, we could create a simple struct like:

 ```rs